 3 Ways to Be Intentional With Our Children

-3. Be there.
 Like really be there.
 Be present.
 Be intentional.
 Don’t just be there physically.
-This sounds so easy, but as a work at home mom, it’s not always as easy as it sounds.
+This sounds so easy, but as a work-at-home mom, it’s not always as easy as it sounds.
 We have to be intentional.
 Sometimes, when I get the big kids from school, I’ll pack a little bag of snacks and a blanket for an after-school adventure.

 They never know when it’s coming, so they are always surprised.
 I have to tell them “no” a lot when they ask to do things because of deadlines I have to meet or other commitments, so when I say “yes” they get excited.

 Since we don’t go back to the house, packing a snack bag is important.
 It always includes snacks that are easy to transport, low in sugar, and water bottles because we live in Colorado and it is DRY.
 Thank you to Stonyfield® Organic YoKids® for sponsoring this post and making connecting with my kids easier.

 Packing Your Picnic Bag and Picnic Snack Basket Ideas

 During the Summer I have a pool bag packed for impromptu trips to the pool.
 During the school year, I have a park bag packed that includes basics and enough room to add snacks before we leave.
 The park bag includes:

 While some places have picnic tables, we like the ground.
 It’s also nice to have when they decide they would rather lay on the blanket and watch the clouds go by.
 Those moments are perfect for intentional conversations.
 They open up a little more when they are staring at the sky while talking to you.